OrigameStudio/admob-unity-plugin/README.md

 # AdMobPlugin #

-> Monetize your Unity games from today!
+> Monetize your Unity games as from today!

 ## Overview ##